FDE Toolkit · JDs Decoded

 Where the roles are — coastal-hub concentrated, with a Texas and DC tail

 The map is coast-weighted.
-Two hubs — the SF Bay Area and New York — carry roughly a third of the market, with a secondary Texas triangle (Austin, Houston, Dallas) and a government-driven DC cluster.
-About three-quarters of postings pin to a named metro; the rest are nationwide or remote — so this is a customer-facing role with real on-site gravity, not a fully-remote one.
+Two hubs, the SF Bay Area and New York, carry 43% of the sample between them, with a secondary Texas triangle (Dallas, Austin, San Antonio) and a government-driven DC cluster behind them.
+71% of postings pin to a named metro and the rest are nationwide or remote, so this is a customer-facing role with real on-site gravity rather than a fully-remote one.

 West Northeast Mid-Atlantic Texas Midwest Southeast Mountain